By Aryn Lloyd, Health Coach, Rock Valley Health

 Diabetes is scary.
-I know, because I have lived with type 1 diabetes for over 14 years.
+I know, because I live with type 1 diabetes.

 Through my experience living with diabetes, I find those living with it would do anything not to have it.
 Many without diabetes are not aware they are at risk, or don’t know what life with diabetes actually entails — until it is too late to do anything about it.

 Many doctors, nurses, dietitians, and now health coaches, and exercise specialists, are trained to identify early signs and symptoms of poor glucose control or risk of developing the disease.

 There are different types of diabetes: Type 2, once called adult onset diabetes, is when your cells become resistant to the insulin your body makes, or your pancreas cannot produce enough insulin to cover the sugar in your blood.
 (We don’t call it adult onset anymore, because many kids are now getting diagnosed with it, while more adults are getting diagnosed with type 1.)

 Type 1 diabetes, which is an autoimmune disease, means you are insulin dependent.
 People with this type cannot prevent it and there is no cure.

 There is also gestational diabetes (high blood sugar levels during pregnancy), as well as LADA (latent autoimmune diabetes in adults).

 Any type of diabetes, regardless of cause and phase, requires constant attention and effort for good glucose control.

 Chances are you, or someone you know, is at risk for developing type 2 diabetes.

 Prediabetes means the blood sugar is higher than normal but not high enough for a diagnosis of diabetes.